JosieMarie0110/csm-brain-rag/README.md

 ## Author

-Built by a Customer Success professional with **15+ years of experience in SaaS, cybersecurity, and technical account management**, exploring how AI can support modern Customer Success workflows.
+Built by a Customer Success professional with **15+ years of experience in SaaS, cybersecurity, and technical account management, exploring how AI can support modern Customer Success workflows.